zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 **ALERT**

 > As you see, we have used `process.env.<..._PRIVATE_KEY>`.
 Reason behind that is we do not want to expose our private keys inside our code.
 To use this, first you have to run `npm i dotenv` to install the related package.
+At the root of the project create a file named `.env`.
 Afterwards put in the private keys of your accounts as follows,

 ```bash
 BRIDGE_ADMIN_PRIVATE_KEY=<private-key-for-admin>